 Check out the video above to watch this post in video format

 Today is a very special day for me and the rest of the team at Southpoint Films because it marks five years since the company was founded.
 Looking back, it’s crazy to think about how much the world of video production has changed.
-Five years ago we didn’t have drones, 360° cameras, or Vimsy – which is a very significant part of our business!
+Five years ago we didn’t have drones or 360° cameras.
 Instagram TV didn’t exist and Vine was still a thing.
 The list goes on.

 In the spirit of thinking about how much things have changed since our humble beginnings in November 2013, I thought I’d share a few thoughts on where I see the world of corporate video production going over the next five years.
 By no means is this a definitive list, but these are all things that I see gaining some momentum as humanity continues its march into the next decade of the 21st Century.
 Let’s brace ourselves for a moment as we step into the future.

 I genuinely love my drone and I’ll take any opportunity I can to fly it – when the project allows!
 I’m also looking forward to the day when I can be walking down the street, order some food, drinks or products on my phone, and then have them descend on me from the undercarriage of an Unmanned Aerial Vehicle a few minutes later.
 (Not that I have any particular problem with the current ground-based delivery options, I must admit!)

 The only trouble with this vision for the future of drones is that it will result in a lot more air traffic, which will introduce a need for much tighter regulations.
 Today it’s possible for anybody and everybody to walk into a high street shop, buy a drone, take it home and fly it.
 This is going to change.
 In fact, as of next year (2019), it’ll be a legal requirement for everybody who buys a drone to register it on a national database before they can fly it.
 Change is definitely coming and I think it’ll become increasingly harder for anybody without a professional use-case for a drone to get their hands on anything more than a toy.